seyur-lutchminarain/TwitterFeedSimulator/README.md

 # Project Name
 TwitterFeedSimulator

+## IMPORTANT
+Please take note of line 21 in the Program.cs file

 ## Description
 TwitterFeedSimulator is a C# console application that simulates a twitter-like feed.
 It makes use of 2 text files contained in /Domain/Core/Stubs.
 The first file contains a list of users and their followers.